 - Dave and me at EAS 2018, Hampton, VA

 In retrospect, I ask myself if I indeed passed.
-I’m sure I did not performed at my best.
+I’m sure I did not perform at my best.
 As with many things, some days things just flow, and on other days Murphy’s Law is in full effect.
 But I came through it displaying the ability to persevere, to stand and deliver to the best of my ability, and to be open to learning during the testing.
 That’s what they wanted even if I didn’t hit the high notes.
 So, in the end, I’m not really sure how they knew I learned as well as ‘spilled forth,’ but I have to trust the system.